How do I start the application process?

 Does the Villanova online program offer scholarships?

-Scholarships available to qualified online LLM and MT candidates for Summer 2020.
+Scholarships are available to qualified online LLM and MT candidates for Spring 2021.